 - Pathology, imaging and diagnostics

-The discussions have been extremely interesting with lots of healthy debate around what really are the gaps in our current knowledge and how we could shape the bowel cancer research agenda in the future.
+The discussions were extremely interesting with lots of healthy debate around what really are the gaps in our current knowledge and how we could shape the bowel cancer research agenda in the future.

 The final working group meetings took place in July and then we worked with the Chairs of each of the eight groups to create reports on each topic.